picosh/docs/posts/pgs.md

 If you need to access sites that are blocked by this CSP, then you can use a [custom domain](/custom-domains) which won't have those security restrictions.

+# Does pages have a CDN or multi-region support?

+At this point in time, we are able to serve content from a single VM.
+If this service gains traction we will commit to having a CDN with multiple regions in the US.

 # Ready to join pico?

 <div class="flex flex-col items-center justify-center">